Connecticut Data Privacy Act (CTDPA) – A Complete Overview

 Did you know that people also refer to the Connecticut Personal Data Privacy Act (CTDPA) as the Connecticut Personal Data Privacy and Online Monitoring Act?

-Connecticut’s new consumer data privacy law is the fifth US data privacy law and the newest state law governing consumer privacy online.
+Connecticut’s data privacy law is the fifth to be enacted in the US and the most recent aimed at strengthening consumer privacy online.

-Like California, Colorado, Virginia, and Utah legislation, the Connecticut Personal Data Privacy Act (CTDPA) aims to protect consumer privacy and give individuals greater control over their online data.
+Like the laws in California, Colorado, Virginia, and Utah, the Connecticut Personal Data Privacy Act (CTDPA) aims to protect consumer privacy and give individuals greater control over their online data.

 Though Governor Ned Lamont signed the bill into law on May 10, 2022, the new Connecticut Data Privacy Law did not take effect until July 1, 2023.
 This grace period provided time for companies to create and implement a data privacy plan to comply with the Connecticut Data Privacy Act.